playcanvas/developer.playcanvas.com/content/en/tutorials/intermediate/first-person-camera.md

         this.ey = eulers.y;

-        // Disabling the context menu stops the browser displaying a menu when
+        // Disabling the app menu stops the browser displaying a menu when
         // you right-click the page
-        context.mouse.disableContextMenu();
+        app.mouse.disableContextMenu();
-        context.mouse.on(pc.EVENT_MOUSEMOVE, this.onMouseMove, this);
+        app.mouse.on(pc.EVENT_MOUSEMOVE, this.onMouseMove, this);
-        context.mouse.on(pc.EVENT_MOUSEDOWN, this.onMouseDown, this);
+        app.mouse.on(pc.EVENT_MOUSEDOWN, this.onMouseDown, this);

     };